Instant Pot Best Meatloaf & Mashed Potatoes

 - While the meatloaf’s cooking, mix together all the ingredients for the meatloaf glaze in a bowl until well combined.
 Set aside when done

 - Once the Instant Pot has finished cooking, perform a quick release.
 Pre-heat the oven to 400 degrees while the steam’s releasing

 - Line a baking sheet with non-stick foil or spray some non-stick cooking spray on regular foil.
 Place the foil-lined baking sheet over the bundt and, firmly holding them together with your hands protected from the heat, quickly flip upside down.
 The meatloaf will slide right out of the bundt and onto the foil.
 (If it breaks apart a little since it’s super moist and tender, that’s okay and you can easily place it back into formation).
 Brush the meatloaf glaze all over the meatloaf and pop it into the oven for 5-10 minutes until the glaze caramelizes (I went for 7 minutes).
 Keep an eye on it as all ovens vary!
-(NOTE: If you didn’t use the bundt pan, just fold the foil sides down around the meatloaf, drain the drippings in the sink and then place the meatloaf on a baking sheet with the non-stick foil under it)
+(NOTE: If you didn’t use the bundt pan, just fold the foil sides down around the meatloaf, drain the drippings into a hot-oil proof container over the sink and then place the meatloaf on a baking sheet with the non-stick foil under it)